Last Updated on

 Ingredients: Deboned beef, deboned pork, beef meal, whole red lentils, whole pinto beans, whole green peas, pork meal, beef fat, whole green lentils, whole chickpeas, whole yellow peas, deboned lamb, pollock oil, lentil fiber, natural pork flavor, beef tripe, beef liver, beef kidney, pork liver, pork kidney, beef cartilage, salt, mixed tocopherols (preservative), dried kelp, whole pumpkin, collard greens, carrots, whole apples, zinc proteinate, freeze-dried beef liver, freeze-dried pork liver, freeze-dried lamb liver, calcium pantothenate, riboflavin, vitamin A acetate, vitamin D3 supplement, chicory root, turmeric, sarsaparilla root, althea root, rose hips, juniper berries, dried lactobacillus acidophilus fermentation product, dried bifidobacterium animalis fermentation product, dried lactobacillus casei fermentation product

 Customer Reviews: There are reports of quality control issues making dogs sick.
 However, most dogs love the taste and do well on this food.
-There are many comments about how much the dog’s skin and shedding improved after switching to this food.
+There are many comments about how much the dog’s coat and shedding improved after switching to this food.

 Bottom Line: As long as you don’t get a bad bag, this is a top choice for dog food for shedding.
 This protein-rich food is a great choice for most dogs.